 Any call to a remote system must maintain the confidentiality, integrity, and availability of the request.
 Different security considerations apply, depending on the solution you choose.

 Timeliness is less of a factor with the fire-and-forget pattern.
 Control is handed back to the client either immediately or after positive acknowledgment of a successful hand-off to the remote system.
-With Salesforce outbound messaging, the acknowledgment must occur within 24 hours (this can be extended to seven days); otherwise, the message expires.
 For platform events, Salesforce sends the events to the event bus and doesn’t wait for a confirmation or acknowledgment from the subscriber.
 If the subscriber doesn’t pick up the message, the subscriber can request to replay the event using the event reply ID.
 High-volume event messages are stored for 72 hours (three days).
-To retrieve past event messages, use CometD clients to subscribe to a channel.
+To retrieve past event messages, use Pub/Sub APIs to subscribe to a channel.

 Data volume considerations depend on which solution you choose.
 For the limits of each solution, see the Salesforce Limits Quick Reference.